ZurichNLP/understanding-mbr/README.md

 Before you run actual experiments, it can be useful to perform a dry run.
 Dry runs attempt to run all commands, create all files etc. but are finished within minutes and use CPU only.
 Dry runs help to catch some bugs (such as file permissions) early.

+Before calling a dry run script, make sure to change the `base` variable to an actual folder on your system, the one that contains your clone of this repo.

 To dry-run a baseline system for the language pair DAN-EPO, run: